aspecto-io/opentelemetry-ext-js/packages/instrumentation-testing-utils/README.md

 # `instrumentation-testing-utils`
 Utils for testing open-telemetry instrumentation libraries

-This package exports a mocah [root hook plugin](https://mochajs.org/#root-hook-plugins) and [global fixture](https://mochajs.org/#global-fixtures), which is taken care of common tasks that developer need to handle while writing unittests for instrumentations in node.
+This package exports a mocah [root hook plugin](https://mochajs.org/#root-hook-plugins), which is taken care of common tasks that developer need to handle while writing unittests for instrumentations in node.

 This package:
 - Initializes and registering a global trace provider for tests.
-- Registering a global memory exporter which can be referenced in test to access span.
+- Registers a global memory exporter which can be referenced in test to access span.
+- Make sure there is only a single instance of an instrumentation class that is used across different `.spec.ts` files so patching is consistent and deterministic.
-- Reseting the memory exporter before each test.
+- Reset the memory exporter before each test.
 - Optionally - export the test traces to Jaeger for convenience while debugging and developing.

 By using this package, testing instrumentation code can be shorter, and bad practices are more easily avoided.